rajuyce/faqs/tools/aws.md

 ---

-## ✅ Summary
+#### ✅ Summary
 - Use **ALB** for modern web applications with smart routing.
 - Use **NLB** for ultra-high performance and static IP needs.
 - Use **GWLB** when integrating security appliances.
 - Avoid **CLB** for new deployments (use ALB or NLB instead).

-#### IAM & Roles
+#### Lambda
-10. **Can you attach multiple IAM roles to EC2 or Lambda?**
-    - No. Only one IAM role can be attached per EC2 instance or Lambda function.

-11. **What IAM permissions does a Lambda function require?**
-    - Basic execution role: `AWSLambdaBasicExecutionRole`.
-    - Additional permissions based on services it interacts with (e.g., S3, DynamoDB).

-12. **What permissions does a Lambda need for basic execution?**
-    - CloudWatch Logs permissions for logging.

----
+1. **How do you prevent a Lambda function from accessing the internet?**
+   - Deploy it in a private subnet without a NAT Gateway or Internet Gateway.

+2. **What are the different phases in AWS Lambda?**

-### 🌐 AWS – Storage & CDN
+#### 🌐 Storage & CDN

 #### S3

-2. **How do you make sure S3 data is not publicly accessible?**
+1. **How do you make sure S3 data is not publicly accessible?**
    - Enable S3 Block Public Access at bucket/account level.
    - Review and restrict bucket policies and ACLs.

-3. **How do you optimize S3 storage costs for rarely accessed data?**
+2. **How do you optimize S3 storage costs for rarely accessed data?**
    - Use storage classes like S3 Infrequent Access (IA), Glacier, or Intelligent-Tiering.

-4. **What is an S3 Resource Policy and how does it work?**
+3. **What is an S3 Resource Policy and how does it work?**
    - A resource-based policy attached to a bucket to define access permissions for principals.

-5. **An app suddenly loses access to S3.
+4. **An app suddenly loses access to S3.
 How do you debug IAM roles and policies?**
    - Check the IAM policy simulator.
    - Validate trust relationships and resource policies.

-6. **How do you serve a static website with HTTPS using S3?**
+5. **How do you serve a static website with HTTPS using S3?**
    - Host site in S3, use CloudFront with a custom domain and ACM-issued SSL certificate.

 ---

+#### Networking

+1. **What are the different types of network security services in AWS?**
+   - Security Groups, NACLs, AWS WAF, AWS Shield, Network Firewall, PrivateLink.

+2. **What are network firewalls in AWS, and how do you use them?**
+   - AWS Network Firewall is a managed service to deploy stateful inspection rules at the VPC level.

+#### IAM

+1. **Can you attach multiple IAM roles to EC2 or Lambda?**
+    - No. Only one IAM role can be attached per EC2 instance or Lambda function.

+2. **What IAM permissions does a Lambda function require?**
+    - Basic execution role: `AWSLambdaBasicExecutionRole`.
+    - Additional permissions based on services it interacts with (e.g., S3, DynamoDB).

+3. **What permissions does a Lambda need for basic execution?**
+    - CloudWatch Logs permissions for logging.

+---

-### 🔐 AWS – Security & Compliance
+### 🔐 Security & Compliance

 #### IAM & Secrets
 1. **How do you securely store and manage secrets in AWS?**